-0245 CIHS Psychology .5 Credit 11th - 12th
+0245 CHS Psychology .5 Credit 11th - 12th

 College in the High School Psychology is taught at the first-year college level and is designed to be equivalent to a one-semester introductory level college course in Psychology.
-Upon successful completion of this course, students have the opportunity to earn three college credits.
-Students have the option of earning three (3) college credits through CCBC by paying the \$180 tuition fee to CCBC through our College in High School program.
-Psychology is the study of the mind and behavior.
-This course explores how the discipline embraces all aspects of the human experience from the functions of the brain to the actions of individuals.
-The topics of sensation and perception, personality, sleep, maladaptive behaviors, and the causes of mental deviations are key focal points of the content covered.
+Upon successful completion of this course, students have the opportunity to earn three college credits through the Community College of Beaver County.
+As a college credit option, an affordable tuition fee is paid to CCBC through our College in the High School program.
+Psychology is the study of the mind and individual behaviors.
+This course explores how the discipline embraces all aspects of the human experience, from the functions of the brain to the actions of individuals.
+The topics of sensation and perception, personality, consciousness and its variations, sleep, maladaptive behaviors, and the causes of mental deviations are key focal points of the covered content.
 In every conceivable setting, from scientific research centers to mental health care services, the understanding of behavior is the subject of Psychology.
 The class will also include new developments in the field, so students can appreciate how Psychology encompasses a wide range of diverse subjects.
+Students electing to take this course should receive a teacher recommendation from their core class Social Studies teacher and have earned a minimum B average in that course.
+Proficiency on the English Keystone is also highly encouraged.

-0246 Sociology .5 Credit 11th - 12th
+0246 CHS Sociology .5 Credit 11th - 12th